TudorHulban/HowTo/82_Legal/agreement_contractor_client.md

 ### D. Workplace

 Work will be performed 100% remote from a location in Romania.
-The Company should be notified by the Contractor of a change of location only if the new location is used for more than five (5) business days.
+The Client should be notified by the Contractor of a change of location only if the new location is used for more than five (5) business days.

 ### E. Type of Work